+In this study, we consider the Base-lift method as the benchmark model.
+The method is widely used in practice and evaluated in previous studies(e.g., L. Cooper et al., 1999; Gür Ali et al., 2009; Huang et al., 2014; Ma et al., 2016).
+The forecasts for week t by this method can be described as follows:

+Forecastt=Mt, if the focal product is not being promotedMt+ adjustment, if the focal product is being promoted

+Mt=(1- a)Mt-1+aSt-1

+where Mt represents the initial baseline forecast for week t by the simple exponential smoothing model.
+St-1 represents the actual sales of the focal product during the previous week given that the it was not promoted. a is the parameter of the simple exponential smoothing model.
+It is estimated by minimizing the in-sample mean squared errors.
+The adjustment is therefore calculated as the increased sales of the focal product by its most recent promotion compared to the corresponding initial baseline.

-In this study, we initially evaluate the forecasting performance of the following models: 1) The Base-lift method(e.g., L. Cooper et al., 1999; Gür Ali et al., 2009; Huang et al., 2014; Ma et al., 2016); 2) The ADL-own model; 3) The ADL-intra model; 4) The ADL-intra-EWC model; 5) The ADL-own-EWC model: similar to the ADL-intra-EWC model except that the ADL-intra model is replaced by the ADL-own model at the final stage; 6) The ADL-intra-IC model; 7) The ADL-own-IC model: similar to the ADL-intra-IC model except that the ADL-intra model is replaced by the ADL-own model at the final stage.
+We have the following candidate models: 1) The ADL-own model; 2) The ADL-intra model; 3) The ADL-intra-EWC model; 4) The ADL-own-EWC model: similar to the ADL-intra-EWC model except that the ADL-intra model is replaced by the ADL-own model at the final stage; 5) The ADL-intra-IC model; 6) The ADL-own-IC model: similar to the ADL-intra-IC model except that the ADL-intra model is replaced by the ADL-own model at the final stage.
+We implement the models using MODEL procedure with macros in SAS 9.4.

-We evaluate the forecasting performance of these models with 18 rolling origins for robustness (Tashman, 2000).
+In this study, we evaluate the forecasting performance of these models with 18 rolling origins for robustness (Tashman, 2000).
 We specify the model with an estimation window of 160 weeks.
 For each rolling event, we move the estimation window two weeks forward and re-specify the model.
 We presume the value of the price and promotional information to be known, as it is part of the retailer’s inventory plan, and we use the forecast value of the product sales when the forecast horizon is beyond one week.
 We generate one to H week-ahead forecasts, where H is 1, 4, and 8, to approximate the situation retailers face in practice.
 For the EWC method, we engage ten estimation windows with different lengths (e.g., for the initial estimation period [1,160], we estimate the model with ten estimation windows including [1, 160], [3, 160], and so forth, until [19, 160]), and generate ten sets of forecasts accordingly).
 We combine the ten sets of forecasts with equal weights.
 For the IC methods, we estimate the forecast bias as the average value of the sixteen most recent residuals and add the value equally to the forecasts of all the forecast horizons.

 We evaluate the models with various error measures which approximate the loss function of the retailer from different aspects.
-We include the Mean Absolute Error (MAE) , the symmetric Mean Absolute Percentage Error (sMAPE), the Mean Squared Error (MSE).
-We also include the Mean Absolute Scaled Error (MASE) developed by Hyndman and Koehler (2006), and the Relative Average Mean Absolute Error (RelAvgMAE) developed by Davydenko and Fildes (2013)Petropoulos and Kourentzes (2015).
-The two error measures are represented as follows:

-for S SKUs based on forecast horizon of 1 to H (i.e. S=1831 and H=1, 4 and 8) are as follows:
+We include traditional error measures including the Mean Absolute Error (MAE) , the symmetric Mean Absolute Percentage Error (sMAPE) and the scaled Mean Squared Error (sMSE).
+We also include recently developed error measures including the Mean Absolute Scaled Error (MASE) developed by Hyndman and Koehler (2006) and the Relative Average Mean Absolute Error (RelAvgMAE) developed by Davydenko and Fildes (2013).
+The two latter error measures for S SKUs based on a forecast horizon of 1 to H (e.g., S=1831 and H=1, 4 and 8) are as follows:

-MAEs,H,kC=1h1kh=1Hk=1Kys,h,k-ys,h,k

 MASEH=1S1H1Ks=1Sh=1H k=1Kys,h,k-ys,h,k1T0-1t=2T0|ys,t,k-ys,t-1,k|